reemaratnani/earthquake-data-mapping/README.md

 2. Import & Visualize the Data:

--Create a map using Leaflet that plots all of the earthquakes from data set based on their longitude and latitude.
+-Created a map using Leaflet that plots all of the earthquakes from data set based on their longitude and latitude.

 -Included data markers, which reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes appear larger and darker in color.